Tenetehara language: History

 Tenetehára speakers were first contacted in 1615 by a French expedition in the margins of the Pindaré river.
 They clashed against slaver raids until Jesuit missions were set up among them (1653-1755).
 After the Jesuits were expelled from Brazil, the various Tenetehára groups went back to a life with very limited contact with the settler society.

 At the end of the 19th century the members of the community started to be employed as collectors of natural resources.
 After some abuse by white settlers in their vicinity, in 1901 the Guajajara group revolted against a nearby Capuchin missions and expelled them from their land.
 They have been in continuous conflict with clandestine loggers and illegal settlements in their land.

-Phonetics and phonology
+Phonology

 Tenetehára has a total of 21 phonemes: 14 consonants and 7 vowels.
 Each of the consonantal phonemes occurs as the initial C in CV and CVC syllables, while each of the vowels occurs as the nucleus in the four syllable patterns.
-Any phoneme of the class /t k m n ŋ w z r/ may occur in the syllable and word final C position, while /p kw c ŋw ' h/ are limited in their distribution in that they do not occur in the final C position.
-Similarly, /ŋ ŋw/ have a somewhat limited distribution in that they never occur word-initially.
+Any phoneme of the class /t k m n ŋ w z r/ may occur in the syllable and word final C position, while /p kʷ c ŋʷ ' h/ are limited in their distribution in that they do not occur in the final C position.
+Similarly, /ŋ ŋʷ/ have a somewhat limited distribution in that they never occur word-initially.